perriera/for_interfaces/vm/multipass/windows/README.md

 		IPv4 address for ens3: 192.168.64.3
 		IPv6 address for ens3: fdf4:54a2:bb80:ad36:5054:ff:feea:532a

- - Once inside the instance create a dev user:
+- Once inside the root terminal window and add a dev account:

-		sudo adduser dev

- - Added dev to the sudo group and make sure it works:

-		sudo adduser dev sudo
+		sudo useradd -p $(openssl passwd -1 password) dev sudo adduser dev sudo
 		su dev

+	**Optional**: Replace `password` with a password of choice

  - Now go into `sudo mode`: